ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-0-introduction.md

 Before we move on to the node implementation let's first take a look at our payload structure and protocol details.

 We have two types of messages one for sending and one for receiving.
-In the gossip protocol jargo they are called `pull` and `push`.
+In the gossip protocol jargon they are called `pull` and `push`.
 Since they are nothing more than identifier about message type 1 byte is quite enough.

 ```go